stevesmatts/concourse-pipelines/docs/install-concourse.md

 `restart: unless-stopped`

+### Set the External URL (only required on AVA)

+In the web service update the following environment variable

+`CONCOURSE_EXTERNAL_URL: http://localhost:8080` to `CONCOURSE_EXTERNAL_URL: http://<AVA SERVER>:8080`

+### Set the Proxy (only required on AVA)

+In the web and worker services add the following environment variables

+`http_proxy: "<AVA PROXY SERVER WITH PORT>"` `https_proxy: "<AVA PROXY SERVER WITH PORT>"` `no_proxy: "localhost,127.0.0.1,.ava.local,.dmz.ava.local"`

 ### Change local user

 In the web service update the following 2 environment variables by first making the necessary substitutions.

 `CONCOURSE_ADD_LOCAL_USER: <user running concourse>:<password from syspass>`
 `CONCOURSE_MAIN_TEAM_LOCAL_USER: <user running concourse>`

-### *OPTIONAL* Add a local volume for the Postgres database
+### Add a local volume for the Postgres database

 Adding a local volume to the Postgres database will allow that data in concourse to persist over `docker-compose -d`.